MichaelJCompton/Dgraph-dotnet/README.md

 ## Learning

 *The examples are being replaced by automated end-to-end testing that shows how to use the library and gets run on each build against compatible Dgraph versions.
-The testing is being built out in source/Dgraph-dotnet.tests.e2e.*
+The testing is being built out in source/Dgraph-dotnet.tests.e2e.
+The examples projects will be removed as the functionaly they show is tested in the end-to-end tests.*

 Checkout the examples in `source/Dgraph-dotnet.examples`.
 There's a script in `source/Dgraph-dotnet.examples/scripts` to spin up a dgraph instance to run examples with.